In this chapter I would like to give you some tips for drawing animals from pictures.

 In a book about feline predators, the dutch artist Herbert van der Poll (1877-1963) drew beautiful pictures like the skeleton drawing of a lion from the side.
 Pay attention to the thin outline of the lion.
 It shows the connection between the skeleton and the shape of the lion.
 Dead and stuffed animals were used for these types of highly detailed drawings.

 The last drawing with the muscles is extremely complicated.
-In the text of the book, all (numbered) bones and muscles are named!
-In this way, it is also study material for veterinarians.
+In the text of the book, all bones and muscles are numbered and named!
+In this way, it is also study material for biologists and veterinarians.